 – If you are looking for treatment systems you can practice at home, meditation and biofeedback are excellent relaxation remedies for jaw tension.

 – Take any medications as prescribed by your dentist.

 – Chewing tough or hard foods can put stress on your TMJs, so avoid thick foods and eat only softer foods.

-– Always speak with your dentist at Team Dental at River Oaks and Burke for treatments and instructions to protect your TMJs.
+– Always speak with your dentist at Team Dental at Burke for treatments and instructions to protect your TMJs.

 – Bruxism can cause TMJ disorders, so sleep with a night guard or a bite plate to prevent grinding your teeth at night.